CompuCell3D/PythonScriptingManual/docs/inertia_tensor.rst

 |inertia_tensor_fig3|

-**Figure 3:** Cell and coordinate system passing through center of mass of a cell.
+**Figure 3:** Cell and coordinate system passing through the center of mass of a cell.
-Notice that as cell changes shape the position of center of mass moves.
+Notice that as the cell changes shape, the position of the center of mass moves.

 |inertia_tensor_fig4|

 **Figure 4:** Cell and its coordinate frame in which we calculate inertia tensor

-In Figure 4 we show one possible coordinate frame in which one can calculate inertia tensor.
+In Figure 4, we show one possible coordinate frame in which one can calculate the inertia tensor.
 If the coordinate frame is fixed calculating components of inertia tensor for cell gaining or losing one pixel is quite easy.
 We will be adding and subtracting terms like :math:`y_i^2+z_i^2` or :math:`x_i z_i`.

-However, in CompuCell3D we are mostly interested in knowing tensor of inertia of a cell with respect to ``xyz`` coordinate frame with origin at the center of mass (*COM*) of a given cell as shown in Figure 3.
-Now, to calculate such tensor we cannot simply add or subtract terms :math:`y_i^2+z_i^2` or :math:`x_i z_i` to account for lost or gained pixel.
-If a cell gains or loses a pixel its ``COM`` coordinates change.
-If so then all the :math:`x_i`,:math:`y_i`, :math:`z_i` coordinates that appear in the inertia tensor expression will have different values.
-Thus, for each change in cell shape (gain or loss of pixel) we would have to recalculate inertia tensor from scratch.
+However, in CompuCell3D, we are mostly interested in knowing the tensor of inertia of a cell with respect to the ``xyz`` coordinate frame with origin at the center of mass (*COM*) of a given cell as shown in Figure 3.
+Now, to calculate this tensor, we cannot simply add or subtract terms :math:`y_i^2+z_i^2` or :math:`x_i z_i` to account for a lost or gained pixel.
+If a cell gains or loses a pixel, its ``COM`` coordinates change.
+If so, then all the :math:`x_i`,:math:`y_i`, :math:`z_i` coordinates that appear in the inertia tensor expression will have different values.
+Thus, for each change in cell shape (gain or loss of pixel) we would have to recalculate the inertia tensor from scratch.
 This would be quite time consuming and would require us to keep track of all the pixels belonging to a given cell.
 It turns out, however, that there is a better way of keeping track of inertia tensor for cells.

-We will be using parallel axis theorem to do the calculations.
-Parallel axis theorem states that if :math:`I_{COM}` is a moment of inertia with respect to axis passing through center of mass then we can calculate moment of inertia with respect to any parallel axis to the one passing through the COM by using the following formula:
+We will be using the parallel axis theorem to do the calculations.
+The parallel axis theorem states that if :math:`I_{COM}` is a moment of inertia with respect to the axis passing through the center of mass, then we can calculate moment of inertia with respect to any parallel axis to the one passing through the COM by using the following formula: